oddbird/oddsite/content/jobs.rst

 headline:
   - type: 'Now Hiring'
     tagline: collaborative team, flexible hours, competitive pay
+after:
+  - include: 'contact/_job.html.j2'
+    subject: 'New application for Javascript Web Developer'
+    submit: 'Send'
+    next: 'contact/thanks/'
 summary: |
   OddBird is a small team (you'll be #6), working on a mix of client and internal projects.
-  This is a contract job with long term potential, a good hourly rate (equal across the team), and a lot of flexibility.
+  This is an hourly job with long-term potential, flexibility between part-time or full-time remote work, and a good hourly rate.
   *We'd love to hear from you!*